FrancisBanville/ms_interpreting_probabilities/README.md

 local web $L_2$ or (3) both local webs, given that the two taxa have the biological capacity to interact.

-By comparing the scaling relationships observed in binary and probabilistic webs, @fig:accumulation illustrates that high values of $P(L|M)$ lead to systematic overestimations in the number of links and connectance, especially when $P(L|M) = 1$ (corresponding to the scenario where local probabilities of interactions are equivalent to the probabilities of regional interactions).
+By comparing the scaling relationships observed in webs of binary and probabilistic interactions, @fig:accumulation illustrates that high values of
+$P(L|M)$ lead to systematic overestimations in the number of links and connectance, especially when $P(L|M) = 1$ (corresponding to the scenario where local probabilities of interactions are equivalent to the probabilities of regional interactions).
 However, these biases tend to diminish as the number of sampled webs increases.

 ## Spatial and temporal scaling of interactions